pxlsspace/Pxls/extras/README.md

 ## Running
 Run convert.py with [Python 3.7.x](https://www.python.org/)

+You have to enter the canvas file path and the place map path in first and second argument.
+#### Example
+`python convert.py C:\PATH\TO\CANVAS.png C:\PATH\TO\PLACEMAP.png`

 The file with automatically look for your configuration file and extract palette data.

-When running the script will ask you for:
-- A canvas image
-- A placemap image

-The placemap and board files will be generated in `resources\extras`
+The placemap and board files will be generated in the `extras` directory.